| Newsletter

 begun to make the connection between Agent Orange exposure and

+illness.
+So how did this tragedy of Agent Orange begin?
 During World War II, Prof Kraus, Chairman of the Department of

 Botany at the University of Chicago, discovered that a chemical